yelabucsf/SKG_rheum/README.md

 ---
-title: "Arthritogenic T cells have a transcriptional program of activation and a repertoire pruned by superantigen.
-Ashouri and McCarthy et al."
+title: "Arthritogenic T cells have a transcriptional program of activation and a repertoire pruned by superantigen."
-date: "August 12, 2021"
+date: "August 13, 2021"
 output:
   html_document:
     toc: true
     keep_md: true
 ---

-Code to reproduce analyses and panels for Ashouri and McCarthy et al.
+This repo contains the code for the analyses and figures from "Arthritogenic T cells have a transcriptional program of activation and a repertoire pruned by superantigen".

+This document is divided into six sections.
+The input and output files and jupyter notebooks are listed and described first (1.
+Directory).
+The next sections describe the experiment and analysis for the bulk RNA sequencing data (2.
+Bulk RNA Sequencing Analysis) and for the single cell RNA sequencing data in three sections (3.
+Single Cell RNA Seq - Cell sub-type and T.4N_Nr4a1 Analysis, 4.
+Trajectory Analysis, and 5 TCR analysis).
+For each section, the jupyter notebooks that go along with each analysis are listed along with the section headers within the notebook to facilitate easily finding code for a particular figure/analysis.
+The last section (6.
+Other Software Versions) details software versions not provided in the previous sections.

 ### 1. Directory